sunkhesvarapuravikumar12345/sunkhesvarapuravikumar12345/README.md

 - 👋 Hi, I’m @Ravi Kumar Sunkhesvarapu
 - 👀 I’m interested in exploring new technologies.
-- 🌱 I’m currently learning Python, Bash.
+- 🌱 I’m currently learning Python Bash.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ravikumar.srk456@gmail.com
+- 📫 How to reach me: ravikumar.srk456@gmail.com

 <!---
 Ravi Kumar Sunkhesvarapu  is a ✨ particular ✨ repository because its `README.md` (this file) appears on your GitHub profile.